 Storage:

 To store these cookies, keep them in an air-tight container.
-Make sure the melted chocolate is dry before placing them into the container.
-You can also freeze these pumpkin shortbread cookies in a large zipper-style freezer bag.
+Make sure the melted chocolate is dry before placing it into the container.
+You can freeze these pumpkin shortbread cookies in a large zipper-style freezer bag.

 Pumpkin spice comprises cinnamon, nutmeg, ginger, and cloves.